 Learn more about publishing open access.

-If your institution has a Read & Publish agreement in place with the Royal Society of Chemistry, APCs for gold open access publishing in Polymer Chemistry may already be covered.
+If your institution has an RSC open access agreement or APCs for gold open access, publishing in this journal may already be covered.

 Use our journal finder to check if your institution has an open access agreement with us.